 All Knowsley schools have a named Operation Encompass (OE) contact.
+Operation Encompass

-Operation Encompass When Police attend a Domestic Abuse call and they are aware children have been present, they will record details of the school or nursery provision the child attends.
+When Police attend a Domestic Abuse call and they are aware children are part of the household they will record details of the school or nursery provision the child attends.
 The relevant schools or settings will be contacted and made aware as early as possible of the incident.
 Schools are asked to set up an Operation Encompass e-mail account for this purpose.
 This account must be accessible to more than one member of the SLT or safeguarding team.
 Once the school OE champion is aware, they can take actions to support and safeguard the child.
-The actions taken by the school will be recorded Operation Encompass recording sheet.
+The actions taken by the school will be recorded Operation Encompass recording sheet, which can be uploaded into electronic recording system C Poms.
 (See Appendix 7) School staff may choose to use the DARIM (Domestic Abuse Risk Identification Matrix) tool to assess the risk of harm to a child who had witnessed domestic abuse.
 DARIM